creek-service/creek-service.github.io/docs/_pages/about.md

 ## Contact

-If you wish to get in touch with Creek, then please raise an issue on GitHub.
+The best way to get help or get in touch is to start a discussion on GitHub.
-If your reason for getting in touch doesn't pertain to a particular Creek library, then [raise an issue on `creek-service` repo][creek-raise-issue].
+If unsure which Creek repository to start the discussion under, use [creek-service][creek-service-discussion]

+---

 ## Creek Story